 Vanessa returns his gaze with one of cold steel.

 Thanks for the warning.

 She strides past him toward the door.
-Jon finds himself somewhat intrigued that she’s immune to his roguish charm.
+Jon is somewhat intrigued she’s immune to his roguish charm.

 Someone did a number on you.

 Vanessa spins on her heel.

 same thing about you.